-Please note that different definitions of disability may apply in other contexts e.g. for the purpose of qualifying for some social security benefits.
+Please note that different definitions of disability may apply in other contexts e.g. for the purpose

 If your injury does not amount to a disability, the employer's duty to make reasonable adjustments does not apply, but your employer may still be willing to make some changes to help you.
 To help the conversation go well, it might assist if you are able to explain: